-Northeastern’s Direct Entry Nursing program allows students with non-nursing backgrounds to leverage their degrees and experience into a BSN and Master’s degree in Nursing.
+Northeastern’s MS in Nursing–Direct Entry program allows students with non-nursing backgrounds to leverage their degrees and experience into a BSN and master’s degree in nursing.

 Meets F1 Visa Requirements